-The IRS has revealed it current Roth IRA rules.
-This data was based on a variety of factors and figures including inflation statistics to come up with new limits for the contributions.
+As of late last year, the IRS has revealed it current Roth IRA rules for 2016.
+This data was based on a variety of factors and figures and includes inflation statistics that they used to come up with new limits for the contributions.

-Standard Roth IRA contribution limits is the same as last year $5,500.
-Those plan participants over 50 years of age have a limit of $6,500, referred to as the “catch up contribution”.
+Standard Roth IRA contribution limits stayed the same as last year, with $5,500 being the limit any individual can contribute.
+In addition , plan participants ages 50 and over still have a limit of $6,500, which is commonly referred to as the “catch up contribution.”
+You can also contribute to your ira up until tax day of the following year.

 |Contribution Year||49 and Under||50 and Over (Catch Up)|